RTChou/Course-Projects/Data Structures/Lab 3/README.txt

 Protocol 1 uses the protocol given by assign instruction; Protocol 2 uses a protocol which resolves ties alphabetically first, and then by the length of groups.

-!!Note: The differences are the compareTo method in Node.java, and the code strings in Code2.txt
+!!
+Please Note: The differences are the compareTo method in Node.java, and the code strings in Code2.txt

 —————————————————————————
 ## Usage